 After a government entity decides to seize property, they must provide the landowner with an appraisal from a certified appraiser detailing the just compensation he or she may receive for the land.
 If the landowner does not accept the offer, the government may file a lawsuit to condemn the property.
 If the landowner believes that the government is not providing him or her with a just offer, he or she may file a claim against the entity as well.

 The process of condemnation doesn’t always result in a favorable outcome for the landowner.
 It is not in the government’s best interest to pay maximum compensation for a piece of property.
 Appraisals from condemning authorities can be well under the actual market value of the property, and a landowner may accidentally accept a lower offer than they deserve.

 In addition, a government entity may abuse their eminent domain power to take land for uses other than the public good.
 While it can be difficult to fight eminent domain in most cases, the government can only seize land for public necessity or use — and if they abuse this power, landowners deserve to keep their properties.

-Hiring a Texas eminent domain lawyer is necessary to protect your rights in these situations.
+Hiring a eminent domain lawyer in Texas is necessary to protect your rights in these situations.
 Your lawyer can commission a third-party appraisal of your property to ensure you receive an adequate compensation offer, as well as help fight against an unjust exercise of eminent domain.
 If the government attempts to seize your property, contact your lawyer as soon as possible.